-Find out more about how the FSIF can help fund Welsh Premier League Clubs
+Find out more about how the FSIF can help fund Cymru Premier League Clubs

-The FSIF provides money for clubs in the Welsh Premier League who want to improve their facilities for players, officials and spectators.
+The FSIF provides money for clubs in the Cymru Premier League who want to improve their facilities for players, officials and spectators.

 Grants and eligibility

 Cymru Premier League clubs are eligible to apply for:

 - a maximum of £400,000 over a five year cumulative period

 - a maximum grant of 50% of eligible costs.